 Melbourne's approach to planning healthy neighbourhoods has become well known for its ambition to create easily walkable places.
 Under the banner of the '20-minute neighbourhood', walkability is a key planning principle for Melbourne, Australia, via Victoria State Government's 35-year Melbourne plan.

 The concept has gained traction in many other places around the globe.
 In the UK, the Town and Country Planning Association and Sport England explored the transferability of the 20-minute neighbourhood principle to support active lifestyles in towns in England.
+The TCPA has also published a wide range of resources.

 We have looked at a recent report by Monash University on planning Mambourin, a new city neighbourhood of Melbourne, to summarise some of the typical implementation challenges and lessons learned.